ariesteam/ariesteam.github.com/modules/fishspecs.markdown

 cities there is too much crowding, water pollution, and lack of access to fisheries to enable widespread subsistence fishing).

-This model is only addresses coastal and marine subsistence fishing.
+This model only addresses coastal and marine subsistence fishing.
 We currently do not account for subsistence fisheries from rivers and other inland water bodies.
 We note that fish could also be traded to groups located farther from the coast, with the benefits thus